carwin/linenumbers/README.txt

 -- SUMMARY --

-Nodelines is a field formatter for Long Text fields which adds line numbering to content.
+Linenumbers is a field formatter for Long Text fields which adds line numbering to content.
+Future versions will include an input filter.

 This module is useful when implementations Syntax highlighter and Geshi Filter are overkill and all you need is numbered lines for